 These are “made-to-order” devices that may be built in limited-run batches.
 They aren’t massed produced in a factory.
 The PCB spec is generally available online (github).
-So don’t be disappointed if they take awhile to order, and appreciate that they may have been hand built by someone just for you.
+Don’t be disappointed if they take awhile to order, and appreciate that they may have been hand built by someone just for you.

 These devices won’t come with a VGA cable, so you will need that as well, and a CRT or LCD that has a VGA input.
 They might come with an MDA cable, double check during the order.
 If you want to adapt to an even more modern HDMI or DisplayPort, then an additional adapter will be needed.
 Some televisions may have a VGA input.

-The IBM standard put the monochrome and color outputs at different addresses, so one could have both an MDA video card and CGA video card independently output two separate monitors.
+An MDA video card and CGA video card independently output to two separate monitors.
 Often what I did was to have a TSR (Terminate Stay Resident) background program to output the current time (as well have an alarm clock feature) to the MDA screen, while doing the more typical programs and applications on the color monitor.
 But that was in a newer AT or Tandy 1000 setup with 8 slots available, it’s not practical in the IBM 5150 with only 5 slots.